shortxmas/pmp-hub/cli/README.md

 ## Issues

-**This package is in its early stages and may not fully work.
+**This package is currently in its early stages and may not fully work.
 Please make issues for any errors encountered at https://github.com/shortxmas/pmp-hub-cli/issues**